puppetlabs/puppet/README_DEVELOPER.md

 Acceptance tests are used to test high level behaviors of Puppet that deal with a number of concerns and aren't easily tested with normal unit tests.
-Acceptance tests function by actually changing system state and checking the system after the fact to make sure that the intended behavior occurred, and it's possible for them to be destructive.
+Acceptance tests function by changing system state and checking the system after the fact to make sure that the intended behavior occurred.
+Because of this acceptance tests can be destructive, so the systems being tested should be throwaway systems.

 All of the acceptance tests for Puppet are kept in the acceptance/tests/ directory.